Bod Mellor

 Subsequently, the French authorities sectioned Bod for their instability.
 Released because of their grandfather’s infirmity they returned to London and there–at the beginning of 2010– Bod Mellor commenced their great work.
 They began their extraordinary series of 769 pastel drawings by stating that she was driven by “the question: whether to take someone else’s life or undertake something wildly unusual”.
 In the space of two days, she drew over a thousand portraits, working with feverish intensity.

-The work is a slightly fantastic autobiography preserving the main events of their life–their mother’s death, studying art in the shadow of New Labour, their relationship with Goldberg–with altered names and a strong element of fantasy.
-This series of drawings is an extraordinary and unique document of their mental sickness.
+The work featured was a slightly fantastic autobiography preserving the main events of their life–their mother’s death, studying art in the shadow of New Labour, their relationship with Goldberg–with altered names and a strong element of fantasy.
+This series of drawings was an extraordinary and unique document of their mental sickness.
 In great detail, it tells the story of Mellor’s family and friends, their own internal struggle, the political background and their obsessive love affair.
 Although their story is full of tragedy, Mellor maintains a sense of humour, wit and self-awareness.

 Supported by Studio Voltaire Benefactors.